-Get away from the hustle and bustle of the Hanoi and enjoy your holiday in the regions of peace, beauty and local inspiration.
-The tour is highlighted at hilly northwestern parts of Vietnam, start from dreamy Mai Chau to historical Dien Bien Phu, then mingle with local Hmong people in Lai Chau before ending up in charming Sapa.
+Forget the hectic vibe of Hanoi and get your vacation started in the regions of peace, beauty and exotic inspiration.
+The tour is highlighted in the hilly Northwestern localities of Vietnam, where you depart from the dreamy Mai Chau to the historical Dien Bien Phu.
+After that, have a short chit-chat with local Hmong ethnic people in Lai Chau before ending up in the charming and dewy Sapa.

 Tour Code : GED06

 Travel Style : Experience & Discovery

 Duration : 06 Days - 05 Nights